Constructive Dismissal Resignation Letter

 In claims of constructive dismissal, one of the most crucial pieces of evidence the Employment Tribunal will consider is the employee’s resignation.
-Read on for more information about what should and should not be included.
+In this post, we have provided some information about constructive dismissal and what should and should not be included in your resignation letter.

 Constructive Dismissal Claims

 The clients who contact us about constructive dismissal have a wide number of complaints about their employer.
 They have explained how they feel forced to resign for bullying at work, pay problems, unfair performance management, unfair work allocations etc. Therefore, whilst they all want to claim constructive dismissal, their reasons for resigning are all very different.

 I explain to all clients considering this course of action that constructive dismissal claims are very difficult to pursue and, if they are considering resigning in anticipation of such a claim at the Employment Tribunal, there are some points they need to remember:-

 Like ordinary unfair dismissal, you will usually have to have worked for your employer for two years before you can bring a claim of constructive dismissal at the Employment Tribunal.
 If you do not have two years’ service, there are some exceptions to the two-year rule and other types of claim (for example discrimination) which do not require any minimum period of employment before you can pursue a claim.
 However, this is something you need to consider before submitting your resignation in anticipation of a constructive dismissal claim.